Newcomers to Canada

 If you ceased to be a resident of Canada after October 1, 1996, and you later re-establish Canadian residency for income tax purposes, you can elect to make an adjustment to the deemed dispositions that you reported when you emigrated from Canada.
 The CRA refers to this as an election to “unwind” a previous deemed disposition.

-If you make this election for property other than taxable Canadian property, you can reduce the amount of the proceeds of disposition that you reported on your tax return for the year you emigrated by the least of:
+If you make this election for property other than taxable Canadian property, you can reduce the amount of the proceeds of disposition that you reported on your tax return for the year that you emigrated by whichever amount is the least:

-- the amount of the gain reported on your tax return for the year you emigrated
+- the amount of the gain reported on your tax return for the year that you emigrated

-- the fair market value (FMV) of the property on the date you returned to Canada
+- the FMV of the property on the date that you returned to Canada

-- any other amount to a maximum of the lesser of the above-noted amounts
+- any other amount up to the lesser of the above amounts

 Note